MERT-CKR/Sky-Instrument-Player/README.md

 `

 ### 2. If you are using the instrument in the game:
 When you equip the instrument in the game, enter the letters displayed on the buttons, separated by spaces.
-If there are period or comma characters among them, change these to another key from Settings > Controls.
+If there are dot or comma characters among them, change these to another key from Settings > Controls.

 ---